mattdavey/MeshMadness/README.md

 MeshMadness
 ===========

-Playing around with meshmadness.RFQ's with regards to a SDP stack
+Playing around with the concept of Request For Quote's (RFQ) and the multi region problem from a trading screen perspective.
+See the FIX specification for what an RFQ is [http://fixwiki.org/fixwiki/RFQRequest]